-- □ Prepare Mobile Monitoring Plan. - Document activities using the ICS 214 Activity Log. - Assist with post-incident activities. - \Box Monitor H2S and LEL concentrations along the edge of the EPZ to determine if sheltering and/or evacuation criteria has been met beyond the EPZ.
+- □ For your own safety, ensure the Public Safety Group Supervisor is notified immediately if readings are approaching the following levels: 10% LEL or 10 ppm H2S. - ☐ Prepare Mobile Monitoring Plan. - □ Document activities using the ICS 214 Activity Log. - ☐ Assist with post-incident activities. - ☐ Monitor H2S and LEL concentrations along the edge of the EPZ to determine if sheltering and/or evacuation criteria has been met beyond the EPZ.